MMZK1526/Haskell-Graphs/README.md

     * The graph.
   * **Result:**
     * The list of adjacent nodes from the given node.
-  * Pre: the node is in the graph.
+  * Pre: The node is in the graph.

 * `data GraphList`
   * Represents unweighted graphs/simple integer-weighted graphs in the form of Adjacency List.